kamax-matrix/mxisd/docs/sessions/3pid.md

 | **Local 3PID** | Yes | Yes, offered |
 | **Remote 3PID** | No, Remote forced | Yes |

-This is usually what people typically expect and will feel natural to users and does not involve further integration.
+This is usually what people expect and will feel natural to users and does not involve further integration.

 This allows to stay in control for e-mail addresses which domain matches your Matrix environment, still making them discoverable with federation but not recorded in a 3rd party Identity server which is not under your control.